Othryades/eth-linea-bridge/README.md

 # ETH–Linea Bridge DApp

 A decentralized application (DApp) along with an L1 and L2 Bridge smart contracts that enables users to transfer ETH from Ethereum (L1) to the Linea network (L2).
-Rather than functioning as a typical “proxy”, this contract specifically escrows user funds and interacts with the Linea canonical messaging service, which handles cross-chain validation and finalization."
+Rather than functioning as a typical “proxy”, this contract specifically escrows user funds and interacts with the Linea canonical messaging service, which handles cross-chain validation and finalization.
 ---

 ## Overview